-Bank of America Merrill Lynch (BAML) is the corporate and investment banking division of Bank of America.
-You’ll be asked at least once during the recruitment process at BAML, ‘Why have you decided to apply to us?’
-Recruiters and interviewers will be keen to find out why you’ve chosen BAML over other banks, and a considered response will be expected.
+You’ll be asked at least once during the recruitment process at Bank of America, ‘Why have you decided to apply to us?’
+Recruiters and interviewers will be keen to find out why you’ve chosen Bank of America over other banks, and a considered response will be expected.
 We’ve provided some suggestions to get you thinking.

-Research what BAML’s graduates do by looking at the Campus Connect videos on BAML’s YouTube Channel or BAML employee profiles written up and published online.
-Think about where those employees featured are in their careers and what they do – and then think about your own position.
-What are the possible gaps in your training and experience?
-In the process of working for BAML you might enjoy acquiring new skills or honing new ones.
+In the process of working for Bank of America you might enjoy acquiring new skills or honing new ones.
 What are those skills and why would you enjoy learning them?
 How might they make you grow as a person?
-Jot down a list of all those skills in a circle drawn on a piece of paper.
+Jot down a list of all the possible gaps in your training and experience in a circle drawn on a piece of paper.
 Give the circle the heading ‘What I’m motivated to learn/investing in my future’.
-Next, use those same sources of information – and any other including news reports – to research all of the skills BAML might require to ensure its success in the coming years.
-Write those in a circle headed ‘Investing in BAML’s future’.
+Next, use Bank of America’s website – and any other sources of information including news reports – to research all of the skills Bank of America might require to ensure its success in the coming years.
+Write those in a circle headed ‘Investing in Bank of America’s future’.
+Typically, these skills might include attention to detail, team work, and an ability to take a considered risk.

 Which skills are in both circles?
 If the answer is ‘many’ then whittle them down to the one or two you’re most excited about and then, briefly, write a paragraph covering: